pyvec/blog.python.cz/content/2019-09-23_PyConCZ_wrap_up_summary.md

 There were 457 registered attendees (or 498 including organizers, sponsors’ booths staff etc.) and 94 % of them have checked in at the conference.

 Like last year, we offered a limited number of “Early bird” tickets.
 This year, we did so more than 6 weeks sooner than in 2018 and kept the “Regular” prices until 3 weeks before the event.
-Despite a larger venue, we sold out all tickets again, this time a few days after the “Late bird” period would have started.
+Despite a larger venue, we sold out all tickets again, this time a few days after the “Late bird” period started.

 ### Attendees